 7. Katmai Sits Near The Boundary Of Two Tectonic Plates

 Among the lesser known of the Katmai National Park Facts is that the park sits near the boundary of two tectonic plates.
 They are the Pacific Plate and the North American Plate.

 For those of you who are unfamiliar with geology, these plates are slabs of the earth’s crust that glide over its surface.
-New crust is spreading centers on the ocean floor.
-Crust is recirculated into the earth’s interior at subduction zones.
+The new crust is spreading centers on the ocean floor.
+The crust is recirculated into the earth’s interior at subduction zones.

 A subduction zone actually lies beneath Katmai.

 The 1964 Alaska earthquake, the strongest earthquake ever recorded in North America, struck Alaska’s Prince William Sound, about 74 miles southeast of Anchorage.